 Use of the GGJ logo

-Third parties may not use the Global Game Jam logo without permission.
-Approved site organizers are given permission to use the logo to identify their site as part of the Global Game Jam.
-The logo must always be accompanied with the words “Global Game Jam” or linked directly to “globalgamejam.org”.
-It must not be used for any purpose other than to identify the Global Game Jam.
+Third parties may not use the Global Game Jam® logo without expressed written permission.
+The logo must always be accompanied with the words “Global Game Jam” and linked directly to “globalgamejam.org”.
+It must not be used for any purpose other than to identify the Global Game Jam®.

-Global Game Jam Policy on becoming a site
+Global Game Jam® Policy on becoming a jam site

-One of the things that make the GGJ unique, is that we require all jammers to participate from an approved site.
-A site will typically, but not always, be open to anyone who wants to participate.
+One of the things that make the GGJ unique, is that we require all jammers to participate from an approved location.
+A jam site will typically, but not always, be open to anyone who wants to participate.
 For GGJ Online Sites will be coordinated in digital spaces like Slack, Discord, Facebook or other free to use online social platforms that allow for communication and collaboration.

 It is not possible to participate in GGJ as a jammer without being associated to an approved site.
 GGJ Online is a 100% virtual event, no physical sites will be approved or encouraged by Global Game Jam Inc. or the organizers of GGJ.

 GGJ conducts studies and research related to each global Game Jam event.
 GGJ research strives to explore, understand and grow the art of games and game jamming.
-We do everything possible to protect the rights, welfare, and well-being of subjects involved in research conducted or supported by Global Game Jam and the various researchers by adhering to strict legal and ethical protocols.
+We endeavor to protect the rights, welfare, and well-being of subjects involved in research conducted or supported by Global Game Jam® and the various researchers by adhering to strict legal and ethical protocols.
 Research is primarily conducted via survey, or observation.
 GGJ participants may choose to opt-out of interviews and observations by advising their local organizers or by not taking the survey.